nicolasSouza2504/authentication/README.md

 # Authentication

-In this project, i will train my skills in Quarkus focusing in rest authentication and rest security.;
+In this project, i will made the common cicle of rest authentication api's, with encrypted md5 salt keys, and Session validation.